blessedjasonmwanza/MoneyUnify/Examples/Moneyunify/ReadMe.md

 <h4 style="color: red"> WARNINGS </h4>

-  - Settlements are None Reversible! keep your muid and email private!
+  - Settlements **are None Reversible**! **keep your muid and email private!**
+  - This endpoint will move all your funds into the destination phone number use it with extra care

 ### PHP Curl Example - Settle funds to mobile money wallet